HugoFara/speech-to-world-unity-client/README.md

 Most VR headsets compatible with OpenXR should work out of the box.

-- If the XR assets do not work, you can try to reinstall them from the [Package Manager](https://docs.unity3d.com/Manual/Packages.html) (Package manager → XR Interaction Toolkit → Samples → Starter Assets → Reimport).
+If the XR assets do not work, you can try to reinstall them from the [Package Manager](https://docs.unity3d.com/Manual/Packages.html) (Package manager → XR Interaction Toolkit → Samples → Starter Assets → Reimport).

-- For Windows Mixed Reality Headsets, you may need the MRTK plugins.
+For Windows Mixed Reality Headsets, you may need the MRTK plugins.

-> [!Important]
-> This is only the client,
-you need a running server to actually use the AI features!
-The repository to run the server can be found at: [VR-Environment-GenAI-Server](https://github.com/fcbg-hnp-vr/VR-Environment-GenAI-Server).

 ## Usage